-The South Dakota Bar Exam is currently scheduled to take place on July 28-29, 2020, although it may be postponed, amended, or canceled due to the COVID-19 pandemic.
+The South Dakota Bar Exam is currently scheduled to take place on February 21-22, 2023.

 The two-day exam follows the UBE format and includes essays and multiple-choice questions.
 The exam is comprised of four components: a Multistate Performance Test (MPT), a Multistate Essay Exam (MEE), Indian Law (IL) essay questions, and a Multistate Bar Exam (MBE).